-It is also a package manager for the RPM-based distributions, introduced in Fedora 18 and it is the next generation of version of YUM.
+It is also a package manager for RPM-based distributions, introduced in Fedora 18 and it is the next generation of the version of YUM.

 If you have been using Fedora 22 onwards, you must have realized that it is the default package manager.
-Here are some links that will provide you more information about DNF and how to use it:
+Here are some links that will provide you with more information about DNF and how to use it:

 3. Pacman Package Manager – Arch Linux

-It is a popular and powerful yet simple package manager for Arch Linux and some little known Linux distributions, it provides some of the fundamental functionalities that other common package managers provide including installing, automatic dependency resolution, upgrading, uninstalling and also downgrading software.
+It is a popular and powerful yet simple package manager for Arch Linux and some little-known Linux distributions, it provides some of the fundamental functionalities that other common package managers provide including installing, automatic dependency resolution, upgrading, uninstalling, and also downgrading software.

 4. Zypper Package Manager – openSUSE

-It is a command line package manager on OpenSUSE Linux and makes use of the libzypp library, its common functionalities include repository access, package installation, resolution of dependencies issues and many more.
+It is a command line package manager on OpenSUSE Linux and makes use of the libzypp library, its common functionalities include repository access, package installation, resolution of dependencies issues, and many more.